ronmichael/aws-snapshot-scheduler/README.md

 grab the installer at https://github.com/ronmichael/aws-snapshot-scheduler/raw/master/installer/AwsSchedulerInstaller.msi.

-** NOTE ** The installer prompts you for your secret key and access key to install into the Windows environment variable, but as of March 16 2003 it does not actually work.
+** NOTE ** The installer prompts you for your secret key and access key to install into the Windows environment variables but as of March 16 2013 it does not actually work.
 You'll need to set up these variables manually for now.

 News